 Run by School of Human and Behavioural Sciences

 Overall aims and purpose

-The coach athlete relationship is often a very complex relationship.
-Both the coach and the athlete want to achieve success but often have opposing views about how to get there.
-This module will focus on psychological and cognitive processes of the coach athlete relationship.
-Between and within person discrepancies are highlighted as an important aspect of the coach-athlete dyad where opposing views are often problematic and communication is key.
-After theory and research findings are taught to the student, the student will identify a coach and an athlete who are not working effectively and propose a suitable theoretically driven intervention.
+The coaching dyad is often a very complex relationship.
+Both parties want to achieve success but often have opposing views about how to get there.
+This module will focus on psychological and cognitive processes of the coaching dyad.
+Between and within person discrepancies are highlighted as an important aspect of the coaching dyad where opposing views are often problematic and communication is key.
+After theory and research findings are taught to the student, the student will identify a coaching dyad who are not working effectively and propose a suitable theoretically driven intervention.

-The module will extensively examine the coach/athlete relationship in terms of closeness, commitment, complementarity behaviours, and co-orientated views.
+The module will extensively examine coaching dyad relationships in terms of closeness, commitment, complementarity behaviours, and co-orientated views.
 Between and within person discrepancies will play a very large role throughout this module.
-Further, for your case study it is expected that you will seek out an athlete and a coach who are not working well with each other.
-It is important that you identify and approach such a dydad early.
+Further, for your case study it is expected that you will seek out a coaching dyad who are not working well with each other and intervene accordingly.

 60%> Display good knowledge and understanding of research principles in effective coaching, showing good capacity to address and formulate applied interventions.
 Some evidence of knowledge of the research covered will be displayed.

 50%> Reasonable grasp of research principles in effective coaching and an understanding in applying theoretically driven interventions for different performers in different situations.
 Basic evidence and principles will be applied to the case study.